shaik1002/biggitlabbomb/doc/user/discussions/index.md

 The comments in the issue are summarized in as many as 10 list items.
 You can ask follow up questions based on the response.

+Provide feedback on this beta feature in [issue 407779](https://gitlab.com/gitlab-org/gitlab/-/issues/407779).

 **Data usage**: When you use this feature, the text of all comments on the issue are sent to the large [language model listed on the GitLab Duo page](../gitlab_duo/index.md#discussion-summary).